It’s garbage day in Oakville, and I’m feeling virtuous.

 The change came about because we finally have a green bin that accepts food waste, tissues, toilet paper rolls and all manner of things that used to go in the garbage.
 A pilot project went on most of last year and my street was the edge of the pilot area.
 So I could only watch jealously as my neighbours across the street had a test green bin.
 Our side of the street didn’t get them.

-The pilot proved to be a success and the bins rolled out across Oakville last month.
-I have a compost bin and use it regularly, but still I was surprised at how much having a green bin was able to remove from my garbage, since it takes things like bones, leftovers and stale bread.
+The pilot was a success and the bins rolled out across Oakville last month.
+I have a compost bin and use it regularly, but having a green bin reduced the garbage by a surprising amount, since it takes things like bones, leftovers and stale bread.
 There really isn’t a need in our house for garbage pickup more than once every two weeks.

-Around the house I have long been the Recycling Police, swooping in to move things that someone (usually my husband) has put in the garbage when it should be recycled.
+Around here I have long been the Recycling Police, swooping in to move things that someone (usually my husband) has put in the garbage when it should be recycled.
 Now I am the Compost Police too, transferring errant banana peels and chicken wings to the bin under the sink.

 In case you’re wondering, yes, I hug trees.
 Not sure my dog does good things for the environment, though.